 Nope.
-There’s no Uber or Lyft in Cuba either.
-There is only one way to get from the Havana airport to the city itself, and that’s by taking a taxi.
+There’s no Uber or Lyft in Cuba.
+The only way to get from the Havana airport to the city itself is by taking a taxi.
 You’ll have to negotiate a price, but expect to pay around $20-25 CUC for the ride.

-I was informed by locals that there is one bus that goes from the city to the airport, but it is for local airport workers and it does not stop at the passenger terminal, as of summer 2016.
+I was informed by locals that there is one bus that goes from the city to the airport, but it is for local airport workers and it does not stop at the passenger terminal, as of this writing.

 What is food like in Cuba, can you drink the water?